Parameter-Efficient Fine-Tuning in Large Models: A Survey of Methodologies: Acknowledgements

-PEFT is a transfer learning method specifically developed to adapt the parameters of the large pre-trained models to suit new tasks and scenarios.
+Parameter-Efficient Fine-Tuning (PEFT) is a transfer learning method specifically developed to adapt the parameters of the large pre-trained models to suit new tasks and scenarios.
 This approach involves dynamically adjusting the model to enhance its effectiveness in performing certain tasks, taking into account the distinct features and requirements of the target task.
-The fine-tuning process typically entails improving the model architecture \cite{houlsby2019parameter}, optimizing parameters \cite{li2021prefix}\cite{lester2021power}, and adapting learning strategies \cite{chen2020recall}, among other considerations, to achieve better performance in new tasks.
-As the field of deep learning continues to evolve, techniques for optimizing and fine-tuning large models have also made significant advancements.
-Notable PEFT approaches include LoRA \cite{hu2021lora}, adapter tuning \cite{zhang2022adaptive}, prefix-tuning \cite{li2021prefix}, prompt-tuning \cite{lester2021power}, P-tuning \cite{liu-etal-2022-p}, BitFit \cite{zaken2021bitfit} and others.
+The fine-tuning process typically entails improving the model architecture \cite{houlsby2019parameter}, optimizing parameters \cite{li2021prefix,lester2021power}, and adapting learning strategies \cite{chen2020recall}, among other considerations, to achieve better performance in new tasks.
+As the field of deep learning continues to evolve, techniques for optimizing and fine-tuning large language models have also made significant advancements.
+Notable PEFT approaches include LoRA \cite{hu2021lora}, adapter tuning \cite{zhang2023adalora}, prefix tuning \cite{li2021prefix}, prompt tuning \cite{lester2021power}, P tuning \cite{liu-etal-2022-p}, BitFit \cite{zaken2021bitfit}, and others.
 However, despite the significant achievements of large model fine-tuning techniques across several fields, there are always challenges and difficulties that need to be resolved.
 Overfitting mitigation, optimizing fine-tuning efficiency, and striking a learning balance between pre-training and fine-tuning tasks are a few examples of issues that need more investigation.

 In recent years, hundreds of articles on PEFT have been published, with some studies offering informative overviews of the most prevalent approaches.
-Below is a comparative analysis of these studies.
+A comparative analysis of these surveys in terms of taxonomy and application is shown in Table \ref{tab:survey_comp}.